facebook/react-strict-dom/README.md

   * Use `npm run dev` to run the dev script in every workspace.
   * Use `npm run dev -w <package-name>` to run the dev script for a specific workspace.
 * `test`
-  * Use `npm run test` to run tests for every workspace.
+  * Use `npm test` to run tests for every workspace.

 More details and setup instructions can be found in the [CONTRIBUTING][contributing] guide.